DLR-RM/BlenderProc/examples/basic/README.md

-  "colors": #<numpy array with pixel values read in from rgb_0000.png>, "depth": #<numpy array with pixel values read in from depth_0000.exr>, "normals": #<numpy array with pixel values read in from normals_0000.exr>, "campose": #<numpy array with cam pose read in from campose_0000.npy>
+  "colors": #<numpy array with pixel values read in from rgb_0000.png>, "depth": #<numpy array with pixel values read in from depth_0000.exr>, "normals": #<numpy array with pixel values read in from normals_0000.exr>, }
-}
 ```